 - A low platelet count, which means you may bruise or bleed more easily

-If you have any of these conditions check with your doctor before having reflexology.
+If you have any of these conditions check with your doctor or specialist nurse before having reflexology.

 It is vital that the person who treats you is properly trained and qualified.
 The best way to find a reliable therapist is to

 - Contact one of the reflexology organisations and ask for a list of reflexologists in your area

 - Ask the therapist how many years of training they've had and how long they've been practicing